sammy1881/homebridge-sengled-bulbs/README.md

 An unoffical [Homebridge](https://github.com/nfarina/homebridge) platform plugin for Sengled accessories.

 This plugin uses the existing Sengled Element Home app infrastructure to allow you to control your Sengled accessories that uses zigbee.
+It'll let you turn on/off the lights and control brightness and color temperature using the Home app.

 Provide your username and password and register as a platform, and it will auto-detect the light bulb you have registered.